Breaking Down The Hero's Journey Plot Structure

-Examples of works that use The Hero's Journey plot structure include Star Wars, the Harry Potter series, The Hunger Games, The Hobbit, The Lord of the Rings, Ender's Game and more!
+Examples of works that utilize The Hero's Journey include Star Wars, Harry Potter and the Sorcerer's Stone, The Hunger Games, The Hobbit, The Lord of the Rings, and Ender's Game.

-When you consider the Chosen One trope, you probably think of characters like:
+When you consider the Chosen One trope, you may think of characters such as:

-- Luke Skywalker, who had the Force on his side and used it to save the universe in Star Wars.
+Luke Skywalker, who uses the Force to save a galaxy far, far away in Star Wars.

-- Katniss Everdeen, whose archery skills and uncommon compassion made her the perfect hero in The Hunger Games.
+Katniss Everdeen, whose archery skills and uncommon compassion make her the perfect hero in The Hunger Games.

-- Aragorn, whose destiny as a descendant of Isildur led him to join the fellowship, fight to save Middle-Earth, and eventually claim the throne of Gondor in The Lord of the Rings.
+Aragorn, whose destiny as a descendant of Isildur leads him to join the Fellowship, fight to save Middle-Earth, and eventually claim the throne of Gondor in The Lord of the Rings.

 An Introduction to The Hero's Journey